tcopeland/194x/README.md

 Docs on my machine are at:
 file:///Users/tomcopeland/src/SDL2-2.0.1/Xcode/XcodeDocSet/html/index.html
 I generated them with:

 ```bash
 cd /Users/tomcopeland/src/SDL2-2.0.1/Xcode/XcodeDocSet && doxygen
 ```

 #### TODO

-Use correct image for player
+* Use correct image for player

-Make player sprite image match background color

-Fire bullet when player hits spacebar
+* Fire bullet when player hits spacebar

-Make sound when player fires bullet
+* Make sound when player fires bullet

-Enemy plane onscreen, not affected by bullets
+* Enemy plane onscreen, not affected by bullets

-Enemy plane moves
+* Enemy plane moves

-Enemy plane disappears when hit by bullet
+* Enemy plane disappears when hit by bullet

-Enemy plane explodes when hit by bullet
+* Enemy plane explodes when hit by bullet

-Score appears at the top of the screen
+* Score appears at the top of the screen

-Score increments when enemy destroyed
+* Score increments when enemy destroyed

 #### Some helpful links: